zeruhur/loner/en/AP15_mech_requiem.md

 ### Glossary of Terms

-The world of "Mech Requiem" is rich with specialized terminology reflecting its advanced technological and military landscape.
+The world of _Mech Requiem_ is rich with specialized terminology reflecting its advanced technological and military landscape.
 This glossary provides definitions for key terms used throughout the game, helping players and game masters navigate the complex setting more easily.

 - **AI Accord**: A set of international agreements that regulate the use of artificial intelligence in warfare, specifically limiting AI autonomy in making lethal decisions.